rclone/rclone/docs/content/onedrive.md

 ### Limitations ###

-Note that One Drive is case sensitive so you can't have a file called "Hello.doc" and one called "hello.doc".
+Note that One Drive is case insensitive so you can't have a file called "Hello.doc" and one called "hello.doc".

 Rclone only supports your default One Drive, and doesn't work with One